godotengine/godot-docs/tutorials/shaders/shader_reference/sky_shader.rst

 Built-ins
 ^^^^^^^^^

 Values marked as "in" are read-only.
 Values marked as "out" are for optional writing and will not necessarily contain sensible values.
-Values marked as "inout" provide a sensible default value, and can optionally be written to.
-Samplers are not subjects of writing and they are not marked.
+Samplers cannot be written to so they are not marked.

 Global built-ins
 ^^^^^^^^^^^^^^^^

-Global built-ins are available everywhere, including custom functions.
+Global built-ins are available everywhere, including in custom functions.

 There are 4 ``LIGHTX`` lights, accessed as ``LIGHT0``, ``LIGHT1``, ``LIGHT2``, and ``LIGHT3``.